What is hyperthyroidism?

 You and your endocrinologist will determine what is best in your case, but treatment can include one or more of the following:

 - Antithyroid medications lower the amount of thyroid hormone being produced in your thyroid gland.
-Two are commonly used- Methimazole (Tapazole or MMI) or Propylthiouracil (PTU).
+Two are commonly used- Methimazole or Propylthiouracil (PTU).

-- Betablockers (Propranolol, Metoprolol, or others) reduce the symptoms of hyperthyroidism and make you more comfortable, but do not treat the underlying disorder.
+- Betablockers reduce the symptoms of hyperthyroidism and make you more comfortable, but do not treat the underlying disorder.

 - Radioactive Iodine (I-131) treatment uses a small and safe amount of radiation to destroy your thyroid gland, thereby curing your hyperthyroidism.
 This treatment usually results in hypothyroidism which is easily treated with life-long thyroid hormone replacement.